janheinrichmerker/android-issue-reporter/README.md

 </a>

 *Is your Inbox full of bug reports and requests from your users?* <br>
-Try Gitty Reporter, a new material designed utility to report issues from your app directly on GitHub, even without an account.
+**Gitty Reporter is a new material designed library to report issues from your app directly on GitHub, even without an account.**

 <img src="https://github.com/PaoloRotolo/GittyReporter/blob/master/art/portrait.png" width="300">
 <img src="https://github.com/PaoloRotolo/GittyReporter/blob/master/art/portrait2.png" width="300">